IWMF Kim Wall Memorial Fund 2023 for Journalists (up to $5,000)

 - Grants will be awarded to cover reporting-related costs including travel, logistics, insurance, visa fees, professional stipends and payments for producers, translators, etc. The IWMF does not cover the cost of equipment purchase or rental and cannot support academic research or research for academic publication.

-Applications will be reviewed in January 2022, and applicants will receive a response no later than February 2022.
+Applications will be reviewed in January and February 2023, and applicants will receive a response no later than the end of February 2023.
 Grantees will be publicly announced on Kim’s birthday, March 23.

 For more information, visit IWMF.